 How Do Allergy Drops Compare with Allergy Shots?

-Allergy drops and tablets represent a newer form of immunotherapy.
-The FDA had approved the content of allergy drops before they had approved allergy drops altogether.
+Allergy drops and tablets represent a newer form of immunotherapy than allergy shots.
+The FDA had approved the content of allergy drops before approving them altogether.
 This changed in 2017 with the first FDA approval of Odactra, the first sublingual treatment for dust mite allergies.
-Currently, allergy drops are given “off-label,” but this is not unusual in the early stages of a drug’s debut.
+Currently, they are proscribed “off-label,” but this is not unusual in the early stages of a drug’s debut.
 It’s assumed more approvals will follow.

 The main difference between the drops and shots, however, is easy.
 You don’t have to get a shot in the arm with allergy drops.
 That’s a big one, especially for children.
 Also, allergy drops can be administered at home after the initial treatment.

-If you’re allergic to pollens, pet dander, grasses, dust mites, and other typical allergens, allergy drops could be effective for heading off the itchy eyes and other irritating symptoms.
+If you’re allergic to pollens, pet dander, grasses, dust mites, and other typical allergens, these drops could be effective for heading off the itchy eyes and other irritating symptoms.

 Risks of Immunotherapy drops